 Event Date: 3-4 June 2013

-The AHRC funded research network Partitions: What are they good for? is delighted to announce the first of three 2 day symposia, to be organised jointly by the School of English, Communication and Philosophy, Cardiff University and the School of English, University of St Andrews.
-For more information about the event (including registration form and conference programme) as well as more information about the research network, please visit: http://www.partitions-net.com or email email@example.com
+The AHRC funded research network Partitions: What are they good for? was delighted to announce the first of three 2 day symposia, organised jointly by the School of English, Communication and Philosophy, Cardiff University and the School of English, University of St Andrews.
+For more information about the event as well as more information about the research network, please visit: http://www.partitions-net.com or email email@example.com